gofynd/fdk-client-swift/documentation/platform/THEME.md

-Set and apply a theme to an application or page.
+Apply theme to a specific application by providing company_id, application_id, and theme_id.

 *Returned Response:*